 When you ask us to recommend an Insurance policy for you, we usually only consider the policies offered by the Insurance providers that we deal with regularly.
 In giving advice in relation to costs and terms of the recommended product, we have only compared those costs and terms against the panel of Insurance Providers we regularly use.
 This panel is reviewed annually to ensure the best available terms are offered.
 When we consider your renewal, we will generally only seek alternate terms if your premium has increased greater than 10% or there have been changes in policy coverage that may affect your circumstances.

 From when does this FSG apply?

-Savill Hicks Corp Pty Ltd (the licensee) is responsible for the financial services that will be provided to you or through you to your family members, including the distribution of this FSG.
-Savill Hicks Corp Pty holds a current Australian Financial Services Licensee no: 240867.
+Savill Hicks Corp Pty Ltd is responsible for the financial services that will be provided to you or through you to your family members, including the distribution of this FSG.
+Savill Hicks Corp Pty (the licensee) holds a current Australian Financial Services Licensee no: 240867.

 Who will be providing the financial service to you?

-Motor Vehicle Insurance Products Construction Risk
+- Motor Vehicle Insurance Products

-Personal Accident & Sickness
+- Personal Accident & Sickness

-Home Building & Home Contents
+- Home Building & Home Contents Insurance

-Personal & Domestic Property
+- Personal & Domestic Property Insurance Products

-Property & Liability Risks
+- Property & Liability Risks

 How are any commissions, fees or other benefits calculated for providing the financial services?

 At the time of issuing this FSG we are unable to provide you with the exact dollar amount of remuneration and/or benefits we may receive in relation to your policies, we will however, either when the advice is given, or as soon as practicable after, provide retail clients, who have been provided with personal advice, with information disclosing the exact dollar amount of any remunerations and/or benefits we will receive.
-This information will be included in a separate Statement of Advice.
+This information will be included in a separate Statement of Advice (SoA)

 We may be remunerated in the following ways, or by combination of them:

-• An Administration Fee when we finalise your cover which is declared separately on your Tax Invoice, this is based upon the time spent providing you with the services we offer.
+An Administration Fee when we finalise your cover which is declared separately on your Tax Invoice, this is based upon the time spent providing you with the services we offer.

-• Commission paid by the Insurer for arranging the policy.
+Commission paid by the Insurer for arranging the policy.
 The commission is included in the premium charged and is based on a percentage of the base premium prior to the additional of various taxes and stamp duties.
 This covers our expenses for arranging the Insurance and includes a profit component.

 In this formula: X = the commission, Y% = the percentage commission paid to us by the insurer, P = the amount you pay for any insurance policy (less any government fees or charges in that amount).

-When you pay us your premium it will be banked into Savill Hicks Corp Pty Ltd’s (the licensee’s) trust account.
-They retain the commission from the premium you pay and remit the balance to the insurer in accordance with our arrangements with the insurer.
-They will earn interest on the premium while it is in the trust account or they may invest the premium and earn a return.
-Savill Hicks Corp Pty Ltd (the licensee) will retain any interest or return on investment earned on the premium will be for the sole benefit of the licensee.
+When you pay us your premium it will be banked into our trust account.
+We retain the commission from the premium you pay us and remit the balance to the insurer in accordance with our arrangements with the insurer.
+We may earn interest on the premium while it is in our trust account or we may invest the premium and earn a return.
+Any interest or return on investment earned on the premium will be for the sole benefit of the licensee.

 If we arrange premium funding for you we may be paid a commission by the premium funder.
 We may also charge you a fee (or both).
 The commission that we are paid by the premium funder is usually calculated as a percentage of your insurance premium (including government fees or changes).
 If you instruct us to arrange or issue a product, this is when we become entitled to the commission.

-Our commission rates for premium funding are in the range of 0 to 3%% of funded premium.
+Our commission rates for premium funding are in the range of 0 to 3% of funded premium.
 When we arrange premium funding for you, you can ask us what commission rates we are paid for that funding arrangement compared to the other arrangements that were available to you.

-In addition to this commission payment, we may be entitled to receive an overrider of between 0% - 1.5% of your premium, depending upon the total amount of premium we fund with providers.
-These overrider payments made be paid directly from the premium funding company or via a profit share split with Steadfast.
+In addition to this commission payment, we may be entitled to receive an over rider of between 0% - 1.5% of your premium, depending upon the total amount of premium we fund with providers.
+These over rider payments made be paid directly from the premium funding company or via a profit share split with Steadfast.